T1kkaN/T1kkaN/README.md

 - 👋 Hi, my name is Tim Kazakov aka @T1kkaN
 - 👀 I’m interested in programming and videogames development
 - 🌱 I’m currently learning C# and Unity
-- 💞️ I’m looking to collaborate on some game-project.
+- 💞️ I’m looking to collaborate with some game-company.
 - 📫 How to reach me: timkazakov.work@yandex.ru

 <!---